 The PUD is governed by three locally elected commissioners who serve six year staggered terms.
 The Commission is the legislative authority of the PUD and establishes and controls policy.
 Our Commissioners are here to serve you.
-Feel free to contact them anytime by phone or email.
+Feel free to contact them anytime by phone or email (see below).
 Customers are invited to attend public meetings and be heard by the commission.
 For meeting details visit our Meeting Information and Meeting Minutes pages.

 Curtis J. Knapp, President